JoeJasinski/ansible-django-stack/README.md

     - See playbooks/group_vars/all.yml for common variables to set.
   3. Create or customize an inventory file such as inventory.ini.
     - Set ssh connection parameters here.
-    - See the example inventory.ini
+    - See the example ansible/inventory.ini
   4. Choose a playbook to run.
 Options:
     - To run everything, choose playbook-all.yml.
        - Selectively disable roles, use the "ROLE FLAGS TO ENABLE/DISABLE"